Updated March 11, 2021 original post May 27th, 2020

 Navigators are also available to assist clients needing to communicate with Mecklenburg County DSS to help them address with any barriers they may be experiencing regarding access to healthcare or food stamps.

-Individuals interested in applying for Medicaid can do so all year around and do not need an SEP.
+Individuals interested in applying for Medicaid can do so all year.

 While our government and healthcare systems are expanding access to testing for the uninsured, enrollment in a Marketplace plan can cover any additional associated costs such as a hospitalization and provide peace of mind for consumers during this tense time.